Introduction

 CC4ES categorizes the complexity of sustainability into Six Interconnected Modules.
 Each of the CC4ES Modules explores how our actions impact the environment.
-The Environmental Justice & Diversity module is the key as success can only be achieved through individual perceptional change.
+Long-term systemic sustainability is only possible in a society that champions racial justice and equity.
+The Environmental Justice & Diversity module is the key as success can only be achieved through individual perceptional change and it underpins all other modules.

 Food systems are the basis of building the foundation of local, regional, national and global economies.
 In order to achieve a sustainable food system, we need to understand the complexities involved.
 Food’s journey from the farm to our table is anything but simple.
 This module explores how to grow food sustainably, reduce food waste, and create/support sustainable food businesses.

 Most of us are familiar with the term renewable energy, such as solar and wind energy.
-We are going to now focus on regenerative technology.
+We are now going to focus on regenerative technology.
 Living things in nature regenerate — regrow themselves.
-Regenerative approaches work by mimicing nature.
-When looking at regenerative approaches, we view a broader context which encompasses checks and balances that affect whole ecosystem social, economic and environmental sustainability.
+Regenerative approaches work by mimicking nature.
+When looking at regenerative approaches, we view a broader context which encompasses checks and balances that affect the whole ecosystem's social, economic and environmental sustainability.
 This includes incorporating sustainable designs for gardening/farming, design architecture and landscape, transportation, and more.

 Sustainability starts at the individual level – everything that each of us contributes makes a difference.
 We must broaden the effort to include each workplace/business.
 Scaling up does not need to be expensive, small efforts at work can make a significant impact.
 With a small investment, businesses can use recycle bins, energy efficient lighting, and implement water conservation techniques.
 Decreasing waste can have cost savings, consider repairing and sharing tools and equipment.
 Sustainable business practice invests locally and creates resilient communities.
 This module showcases local and regional businesses practicing sustainability.